ShaSha66300/cyclistic-bike-2024-analysis/README.md

 This project is based on the 12 previous months of raw data (from January until December 2024 = 5.72 million rides) available here : **[Divvy trip data - official source](https://divvy-tripdata.s3.amazonaws.com/index.html)**.
 This dataset is provideed by Motivate International Inc. under the City of Chicago's data license.
 This project also required :

-Handling the introduction of e-scooters in mid-2024

 Performing full data cleaning, transformation, and visualization

 Following the official data analysis cycle: Ask → Prepare → Process → Analyze → Share → Act

 **Project Objective** : identify and understand behavioral differences between **annual members** (users with an annual membership) and **casual riders** (users without an annual membership).

+I expanded the scope of this project by handling the introduction of e-scooters in mid-2024 as a bonus for ?

 ## Business Objective